Frequently Asked Questions

 - How do I qualify for maternity benefits?

-After 364 days of continuous coverage, GeoBlue Navigator members are eligible to enroll in a new plan that covers maternity costs in the same way as all other conditions.
+After 364 days of continuous coverage, GeoBlue Navigator members are eligible to enroll in a new plan that covers maternity costs up to $25,000.
+Complications of pregnancy are covered on the same basis as any other condition.
 Members do not need to submit a new health statement.

 - What is the Global Citizens Association?

-- Does this plan meet the Affordable Care Acts requirement for Minimum Essential Coverage?
+- Does this plan meet the Affordable Care Act's requirement?

 This plan does not provide Minimum Essential Coverage and therefore does not meet the requirements of the Affordable Care Act (ACA).
-It is filed as a limited duration policy designed specifically for international living.
-Coverage by the insurer can be 1) accepted, 2) accepted with a rate increase, or 3) denied based on the health history of the applicants(s).
+Coverage by the insurer can be 1) accepted, 2) accepted with a rate increase, or 3) denied based on the health history of the applicant(s).
 A waiting period for pre-existing conditions applies unless you have 12 months of prior creditable coverage.
 There is no tax penalty for purchasing this policy if you are outside the U.S. for 330 days or more in a calendar year.

 Visit GeoBlue Affordable Care Act FAQ's for more information.